-Not that many men could bring themselves to share what they’d seen.
+Not that many men could where to buy sildenafil online bring themselves to share what they’d seen.
 Almost a year into the conflict, Home Peel wrote to his wife, Gwendoline:

 “It’s beastly wet and I am up to the neck in mud, and very dirty as water is much too precious to be used for washing… Am becoming acclimatised to the horrors, which do not bear thinking about.
 No need whatever for you to worry at all.”

 And meanwhile, as the machine of war gathered momentum, the same postal service was breaking the hearts of countless people back home, as official telegrams informed them that a loved one had died in action.

 Tragic, heroic, some unbelievably lucky… the stories of these men are shared by Barrett with sensitivity but not sentimentality, which allows their voices to speak to us directly and unaltered.
 As you read about their fate, you are almost overcome with the sense of the futility of war, which can claim lives not just in ‘glorious’ battle but in miserable conditions and through needless accidents.

 Not that the author is distant from the action – quite the contrary, in fact, because his own great-great uncle, Eric Layton, served in the war and fell at High Wood.
 The research for ‘Men of Letters’ must have been a very personal undertaking.